rapierorg/telegram-bot-swift/README.md

 Check `Examples/` for sample bot projects.

-Build instructions and general information is available on [Telegram Bots Swift SDK Wiki](https://github.com/zmeyc/telegram-bot-swift/wiki).
+Build instructions and general information is available on [Telegram Bot Swift SDK Wiki](https://github.com/zmeyc/telegram-bot-swift/wiki).

 This SDK is a work in progress, expect the API to change very often.